The IT business is in constant evolution and CIOs must follow to stay in the race!

 The more you understand the business the more chances you gather to create competitive advantage, hence success.
 "In order for us to be successful, you need to know every part of this business; you need to know how we make money, how we provide customer service, how we do everything," said Wittwer.
 It is a long process but slow and steady wins the race!

 Here we spend a long time with our clients to listen carefully and evalutate their real needs.
 Our experience is the proof not only successfully meet our client's expectations but also to improve our service and product.
-That it how Cimpl was born.
+That it how Cimpl's telecom expense management platform was born.
 It brings together actionable real-time data and everyday processes to ensure that Companies know what they have and what it costs at any given time.